Errors-in-variables model: Linear model

 Linear errors-in-variables models were studied first, probably because linear models were so widely used and they are easier than non-linear ones.
-Unlike standard least squares regression (OLS), extending errors in variables regression (EiV) from the simple to the multivariable case is not straightforward, unless one treats all variables in the same way i.e. assume equal reliability.
+Unlike standard least squares regression (OLS), extending errors in variables regression (EiV) from the simple to the multivariable case is not straightforward, unless one treats all variables in the same way i.e. assume equal reliability, which leads to the elegant and convenient formula shown below for Impartial Equation Fitting.

 Simple linear model

 The simple linear errors-in-variables model was already presented in the "motivation" section: